 - Access rights and privileges: While your employees might want continuous access to all your organization’s files, this is a dangerous proposition.
 By implementing and maintaining policies that restrict file access, you can prevent data theft from the inside.
 Proactively offer employees access to the files they need to do their jobs well.
 When employees require access to new files, set a limit to the time they may access these files.
 File management systems provide these privacy settings, so this level of regulation is accessible to businesses of all sizes.

-- Require regular data backups: By encouraging employees to regularly back-up their data you are preventing data loss when disaster strikes.
-While this may be a hard policy to enforce while employees are working remotely, it remains a best practise.
-In many instance, devices can be set to back-up to the cloud automatically.
+- Require regular data backups: By encouraging employees to regularly backup their data you are preventing data loss when disaster strikes.
+While this may be a hard policy to enforce while employees are working remotely, it remains a best practice.
+In many instances, devices can be set to backup to the cloud automatically.
 When relying on cloud storage remember that ransomware can take control of cloud services.
-Any data stored in the cloud should also be backed up to an external hard drive from time-to-time.
+Any data stored in the cloud should also be backed up to an external hard drive from time to time.
 Data backups ensure that a business can continue to operate, even if resources are taken offline by a ransomware attack.

 - Encourage good cyber hygiene: Out-of-date software or unpatched software can offer attackers a gateway into your organization.
 Encourage employees to update the software on their devices and to enable all available security features, such as firewalls and anti-malware.
 It’s an easy form of prevention and an important defensive layer.

 Humans are Vital to Cybersecurity